 To make it even more complicated, a particular mood episode may exhibit alternate bouts of both.
 Hence, this disorder is also termed as Manic-Depressive illness.

 With the destruction of nerve cells in the brain, its functioning becomes impaired.
-It is the seat of emotions that is largely affected; hence, bipolar disorder.
+It is the seat of emotions that is largely affected; hence, where can i buy disulfiram bipolar disorder.
 This peculiar mental illness can destroy performances in educational institutions, cause work to suffer, affect normal relationships badly and result in umpteen suicides.

 Now, what exactly is witnessed in an individual suffering from Bipolar disorder?